dgusoff/blog/modern-pages-scheduled-item-publishing/readme.md

 To enable scheduled item publishing we need to do two things.
 First, we need a way to specify the date on which we want to publish.
 An easy way to do this is to add a Date field onto the Site Pages library.
 Use a custom content type that inerits from Site Page add this field there.

 The second thing we need to do is modify the Flow to add a "Delay Until" action, using the Date field we added to our content type.
+We'll put this inside the "Yes" branch of the condition that follows the approval result.
+It looks something like this:

+(image)

+Now, when we submit a page for approval, we can see the Flow waiting until the publish date and time before proceeding on to publish the page.

+(image)